Yahoo Ad Interest Manager FAQ

 - My AIM shows unexpected categorization, why?

 Interest categorization is driven by multiple factors: searches, property activity, and ad interaction.
 As interest categorization is computer driven, the system attempts to take your collective activities and equate those to a suspected interest in a particular topic.
 Sometimes the system receives too little information to accurately determine your interests or the information it is provided may lead it to think you have multiple interests based on ambiguous meanings in the information provided.
-For example, a search on “Lake Placid” could mean interest in the travel, the Olympics, or even in horror movies (Betty White starred in “Lake Placid” - a film about a monstrous alligator).
+For example, a search on “Lake Placid” could mean interest in the travel destination, the Olympics, or even in horror movies (Betty White starred in “Lake Placid” - a film about a monstrous alligator).
 As your activities increase across Yahoo properties, our systems should improve their ability to predict your interests and enhance the relevance of the content and advertising you experience.

 - Can ad interests be based on my searches?